Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 ***General Martin Tremblay***

-“Where in the *hell* did you get this?”
+"Where in the *hell* did you get this?"

 Gabriel Arés shrugged painfully, and he seemed to need a kind of mental run-up to launch into speech.
 The quiet precision was gone from his voice, replaced with a halting quality almost like he was drunk and dazed.
-“I, uh, don’t know… uh.
-My partner got home, sh-she said, uh, said it was in our mailbox, and...as soon as I, uh, figured out what it is, uh…”
+"I, uh, don’t know… uh.
+My partner got home, sh-she said, uh, said it was in our mailbox, and...as soon as I, uh, figured out what it is, uh…"

 He trailed off.

 Tremblay gave the three vials on the desk a long, awed look.
-“You called us.”
+"You called us."

 Arés nodded.
-“Uh… I admit, uh I was, uh...tem-tempted to use a dose.”
+"Uh… I admit, uh I was, uh...tem-tempted to use a dose."

 Powell rubbed his jaw, then picked up a wall phone, and hit a button.
-“Technical sergeant Kovač to wardroom two, please.
-Cheers.”
+"Technical sergeant Kovač to wardroom two, please.
+Cheers."

-He put the phone down and picked up one of the vials as the call went out on the base announcement system. “*Real* Cruezzir, by God.”
+He put the phone down and picked up one of the vials as the call went out on the base announcement system. "*Real* Cruezzir, by God."

-“The full-fat, unadulterated, genuine product,” Tremblay agreed.
+"The full-fat, unadulterated, genuine product," Tremblay agreed.

-“*Without* the built-in self destruct,” Knight finished.
-“This isn’t three vials, gentlemen, it’s an unlimited supply.
-All we need to do is synthesize it.”
+"*Without* the built-in self destruct," Knight finished.
+"This isn’t three vials, gentlemen, it’s an unlimited supply.
+All we need to do is synthesize it."

-“Bloody easy, if Saunders and Delaney are any guide,” Powell grunted.
+"Bloody easy, if Saunders and Delaney are any guide," Powell grunted.

 Tremblay stroked his chin.
-“I thought the whole project was scrapped.
-Where did this come from, and is it still good?”
+"I thought the whole project was scrapped.
+Where did this come from, and is it still good?"

-“That’s why I called for Kovač,” Powell explained.
-“Dunno about the where it came from bit, but she can tell us if it’s still good right quick.”
+"That’s why I called for Kovač," Powell explained.
+"Dunno about the where it came from bit, but she can tell us if it’s still good right quick."

 In a classic *’speak-of-the-devil’* moment, the woman herself chose that moment to knock and enter.

-“Reporting as ordered, sirs.”
+"Reporting as ordered, sirs."

 Powell handed her a vial.
-“Happy First Contact Day, sergeant.”
+"Happy First Contact Day, sergeant."

 Kovač stared at it and promptly geeked out.
-“Omigod, is this-?
+"Omigod, is this-?
 It IS!
-Where-?”
+Where-?"

 Gabe Arés waved gently from his wheelchair.
-“Some, uh, good Samaritan left it in my mailbox.”
+"Some, uh, good Samaritan left it in my mailbox."

-“Is it viable, sergeant?”
+"Is it viable, sergeant?"
 Tremblay asked, urgently.
 Kovač paused, then held it up to the light.

-“…Probably?
-I’d need to run it through the lab…”
+"…Probably?
+I’d need to run it through the lab…"

-“Right away, please,” Tremblay ordered.
+"Right away, please," Tremblay ordered.

 She hugged it to her chest and backed toward the door.
-“Yes sir!”
+"Yes sir!"

-“Sergeant…” Knight held up a hand to stop her and looked to Tremblay.
-“I think in light of the circumstances, our chief of colonial security deserves some recognition of his sacrifice, don’t you?”
+"Sergeant…" Knight held up a hand to stop her and looked to Tremblay.
+"I think in light of the circumstances, our chief of colonial security deserves some recognition of his sacrifice, don’t you?"

 Tremblay nodded and gave Gabe a thoughtful look.
-“I think you’re right.
-And we could solve a strategic inconvenience, too…”
+"I think you’re right.
+And we could solve a strategic inconvenience, too…"

 Powell nodded.
-“Aye. …If you want it, Gabe?”
+"Aye. …If you want it, Gabe?"

 Arés hesitated.
-“I uh… what?
-Sorry, I got lost again…”
+"I uh… what?
+Sorry, I got lost again…"

 Knight nodded.
-“Sergeant, would you please prepare a course of Crue-D for Mister Arés and release it to Staff Sergeant Arés for him to monitor?
-Including all the appropriate SACRED STRANGER paperwork, the non-disclosure and so on.”
+"Sergeant, would you please prepare a course of Crue-D for Mister Arés and release it to Staff Sergeant Arés for him to monitor?
+Including all the appropriate SACRED STRANGER paperwork, the non-disclosure and so on."

 Kovač smiled.
-“At once, sir.”
+"At once, sir."

 Tremblay could *see* Arés struggling to wrestle his brain into gear as she left.
-“Crue-, uh, Crue-D?
+"Crue-, uh, Crue-D?
 Full fat?
-General, is, uh…?”
+General, is, uh…?"

 Tremblay sighed and sat down opposite him.
-“Seven years ago, we negotiated a trade deal with the Corti.
-They had developed a, um, limited version of Cruezzir with most of the negative side effects removed, some long-term limits on its effectiveness and, most important, it couldn’t be synthesized by a human’s gut microbes,” he explained.
-“It’s the key to HEAT training.”
+"Seven years ago, we negotiated a trade deal with the Corti.
+They had developed a, um, limited version of Cruezzir with most of the negative side effects removed, some long-term limits on its effectiveness and, most important, it couldn’t be synthesized by a human’s gut microbes," he explained.
+"It’s the key to HEAT training."

-“Train fookin’ hard until yer droppin’ down from wrecked muscles, pop a Crude patch or a shot if your boy’s been pushin’ us hard… and then it’s all right as rain a couple of hours later, and stronger than before.
-It’s a fookin’ nasty way to get strong, but it fookin’ works,” Powell commented.
+"Train fookin’ hard until yer droppin’ down from wrecked muscles, pop a Crude patch or a shot if your boy’s been pushin’ us hard… and then it’s all right as rain a couple of hours later, and stronger than before.
+It’s a fookin’ nasty way to get strong, but it fookin’ works," Powell commented.

-“…You’re on this stuff, Powell?”
+"…You’re on this stuff, Powell?"

-“Aye.”
+"Aye."

-“And Adam, of course.”
+"And Adam, of course."

-“…Since he was seventeen.
-Aye.”
+"…Since he was seventeen.
+Aye."

 Gabe gave him a long, cool stare that came with a sudden resurgence of his usual focus.
-“You gave a *teenager* an experimental alien medicine.”
+"You gave a *teenager* an experimental alien medicine."

-Tremblay and Knight glanced at each other, but Powell grabbed a chair and sat down in front of him,. “…Offered,” he said, quietly.
-“And he accepted, freely and of his own volition.”
+Tremblay and Knight glanced at each other, but Powell grabbed a chair and sat down in front of him,. "…Offered," he said, quietly.
+"And he accepted, freely and of his own volition."

-“He was just a boy!”
+"He was just a boy!"

-“No.” Powell shook his head seriously.
-“He wasn’t.
+"No." Powell shook his head seriously.
+"He wasn’t.
 I don’t think I ever knew your son as just a boy.
 Besides, you must’ve bloody known *summat* was up!
 He didn’t get that big on his own, right?
 You must’ve seen it.
-Suspected.”
+Suspected."

-“And now you’ve gone and confirmed those suspicions!”
-Gabe tried to stand, failed, and sat back cursing. “*Madre de Dios*, the ***Corti?!***”
+"And now you’ve gone and confirmed those suspicions!"
+Gabe tried to stand, failed, and sat back cursing. "*Madre de Dios*, the ***Corti?!***"

-“Personally, I’d trust them as far as your son could throw them.”
+"Personally, I’d trust them as far as your son could throw them."
 Tremblay said.
-“You just have to know how to pull their strings.”
+"You just have to know how to pull their strings."

 Gabe grunted, touched his forehead and visibly pulled his thoughts together.
-“I… you’re right, I knew.
+"I… you’re right, I knew.
 I knew it had to be Cruezzir or something like it.
-I’m… sorry.”
+I’m… sorry."

-“Don’t be.
-If *my* son tried to join HEAT I’d be…” Knight trailed off.
-“Well.
-I’m glad he never will.”
+"Don’t be.
+If *my* son tried to join HEAT I’d be…" Knight trailed off.
+"Well.
+I’m glad he never will."

-Gabe frowned at him. “…I didn’t even know you’re a father,” he confessed.
+Gabe frowned at him. "…I didn’t even know you’re a father," he confessed.

-“Oh yes.
+"Oh yes.
 A son and a daughter.
-Doctor Robert Knight is a paediatric orthopaedic surgeon at Great Ormond Street.”
+Doctor Robert Knight is a paediatric orthopaedic surgeon at Great Ormond Street."

-“And your daughter?”
+"And your daughter?"

-“Followed her old man’s footsteps, I fear.
-But we’re digressing.”
+"Followed her old man’s footsteps, I fear.
+But we’re digressing."
 Knight cleared his throat.
-“The point is, that same medicine would be ideal for helping you overcome your own difficulties.
-If you’ll have it…”
+"The point is, that same medicine would be ideal for helping you overcome your own difficulties.
+If you’ll have it…"

-“It’s the least we can do,” Tremblay agreed.
+"It’s the least we can do," Tremblay agreed.

-“Powell?”
+"Powell?"
 Gabe asked.

-“Gabe, mate, I promise you this: I’d never let your son or anybody else near the stuff if I wasn’t perfectly happy wi’ it myself.
-You’ve got a chance most blokes who suffered an injury like yours would fookin’ *beg* for, so for Chrissakes, bloody take it.”
+"Gabe, mate, I promise you this: I’d never let your son or anybody else near the stuff if I wasn’t perfectly happy wi’ it myself.
+You’ve got a chance most blokes who suffered an injury like yours would fookin’ *beg* for, so for Chrissakes, bloody take it."

-“I… it feels like a cheap way out.”
+"I… it feels like a cheap way out."

 Tremblay was surprised by Powell’s response: the reply seemed to momentarily give him pause and he looked away.

-“...Aye.
-I can see why you’d think that,” he conceded at last.
-“An’ I’ve always bloody respected your commitment to doin’ things by the book or not at all.
+"...Aye.
+I can see why you’d think that," he conceded at last.
+"An’ I’ve always bloody respected your commitment to doin’ things by the book or not at all.
 We’re givin’ you a way to avoid a long and bloody difficult recovery, assuming you recover at all.
 I can see how you’d feel that’s the simple way out.
-But…”
+But…"

 Gabe raised his head and listened intently.
-“Yeah?”
+"Yeah?"

-“...I dunno, mate.
+"...I dunno, mate.
 Do you turn down a fookin’ paracetamol when you get a headache?
 Or the anaesthetic when you go for an operation?
-This right here-” he picked up one of the Cruezzir vials. “—This right here is gonna be the by-the-book way to deal with injuries like yours in the not-too-distant future.
+This right here-" he picked up one of the Cruezzir vials. "—This right here is gonna be the by-the-book way to deal with injuries like yours in the not-too-distant future.
 This *is* the right way.
 This isn’t some fookin’ bribe, Gabe, or a cheap way out - this is your bloody medicine, mate.
-So stop bein’ fookin’ daft and take it, aye?”
+So stop bein’ fookin’ daft and take it, aye?"

-“Hear, hear,” Knight commented.
+"Hear, hear," Knight commented.

 It was to Tremblay that Gabe turned last.
-“I don’t…” he flapped his hands irritably until the word came to him. “***trust*** anything this easy!” he said, almost pleading.
-“There’s *always* a… a catch!”
+"I don’t…" he flapped his hands irritably until the word came to him. "***trust*** anything this easy!" he said, almost pleading.
+"There’s *always* a… a catch!"

 Tremblay considered him carefully.
-“Maybe…” he agreed.
-“Maybe.
-But from where I’m standing I’d weigh the potential catch against the known consequences of your injury… and discuss it with your son.”
+"Maybe…" he agreed.
+"Maybe.
+But from where I’m standing I’d weigh the potential catch against the known consequences of your injury… and discuss it with your son."

 Powell and Knight both nodded.

-“What...what would Adam tell me?”
+"What...what would Adam tell me?"

-“That’d be between you and him,” Powell said.
-“But nobody alive knows the effects of Crue-D better than him.”
+"That’d be between you and him," Powell said.
+"But nobody alive knows the effects of Crue-D better than him."

 Tremblay picked up the remaining two Cruezzir vials.
-“I need to get these back to SCERF immediately,” he said.
-“Mr. Arés… thank you.
-You’ve done humanity an incredible service today.”
+"I need to get these back to SCERF immediately," he said.
+"Mr. Arés… thank you.
+You’ve done humanity an incredible service today."

-“Uh… uh, sure.”
-Gabe managed. “*De nada.*”
+"Uh… uh, sure."
+Gabe managed. "*De nada.*"

 Tremblay shot Powell a look that said *’take care of him’* in absolutely certain terms, which made the major stand up straight before Tremblay let himself out of the room and strode purposefully toward the relay link to Scotch Creek.
 Men and women from every branch of the militaries of three nations got out of his way as well as they could in the narrow corridors, sensing that if there was ever such a thing as a *good* time to impede the Supreme Allied Commander, this definitely wasn’t it.

 The Cimbrean end of the military Array was manned by two Royal Navy technicians, who straightened sharply as he entered as did the marine guarding it.

-“One for Scotch Creek, sir?” the senior of them asked.
+"One for Scotch Creek, sir?" the senior of them asked.

-“Yes please.
-How soon until it’s charged?”
+"Yes please.
+How soon until it’s charged?"

-“It’s ready to send a lone man already, sir.
-Three hours until it’s ready for a full-capacity send, scheduled jump’s in five hours.”
+"It’s ready to send a lone man already, sir.
+Three hours until it’s ready for a full-capacity send, scheduled jump’s in five hours."

 Tremblay considered.
 The sensible thing, probably, would be to wait for the scheduled jump and not use power that wasn’t going to be used anyway.

 But in the immortal words of a historical peer of his: Nuts.
 They had *Cruezzir*, and he wasn’t going to breathe easily until it was safely in as many labs on as many planets as he could manage.
 Some things were just so precious that the idea of dallying…

-“Right away, please.”
+"Right away, please."

-“Yes sir.”
+"Yes sir."
 The techs jumped to and Tremblay parked himself firmly in the green square at the center of the Array and waited carefully.
 He *could* have stuck out the hours until the scheduled jump, but the very idea just filled his head with awful visions of tripping and smashing the vials he was carrying, or…

 Something like that.
 There was a snap and a sudden moment of lurching gravity as he was translocated back to Earth, and he made immediately for Ted Bartlett’s office.